-Europe will only become a climate-neutral continent, a resource-efficient society and a circular economy with an informed population and workforce that understands and knows how to think and act sustainable [34].
-While sustainability competence has been a topic of extensive debate for many years, it has yet to see an agreed-upon reference framework to date.
-The most frequently cited reference framework is that of Wiek et al. [35].
-For this study, we use the updated version of this framework by Brundiers et al. [36] to illustrate the relationship between basic academic competence, sustainability competence and topical competence (in this case for the battery value chain), as can be seen in Figure 4.
+E urope will only become a climateneutral continent, a resourceefficient society and a circular economy with an informed population and workforce that understands and knows how to think and act sustainable [34].
+While sustainability competence has been a topic of extensive debate for many years, it has yet to see an agreed-upon reference framework to be understood as the foundation, or building blocks, for more industry and discipline-specific competences [37].
+See Figure 5 for an overview of the competences and the Appendix B for definitions of the competences.